First Signs of Pregnancy: Symptoms, Test and What to Check

 Blood Tests to Take After Confirming Pregnancy

 First visit to an obstetrician-gynaecologist — ideally before weeks 8–10.
+For the full list, see what tests are done in pregnancy.
 Standard first-trimester screening includes:

 Complete blood count — assessing haemoglobin and ruling out anaemia.
 For pregnancy-specific norms, see the CBC in pregnancy article.